ZHANGDONG-NJUST/zhangdong-njust.github.io/index.md

 - KSII Transactions on Internet and Information Systems

 #### 🌻 Conference Reviewers:
-- European Conference on Computer Vision, 2021-2022
+- European Conference on Computer Vision, 2022-2024
-- ACM International Conference on Multimedia, 2021-2023
+- ACM International Conference on Multimedia, 2021-2024
 - International Conference on Machine Learning, 2021-2023
 - Association for the Advancement of Artificial Intelligence, 2022-2024
-- ACM International Conference on Multimedia in Asia, 2021-2023
 - Conference on Neural Information Processing Systems, 2021-2023
 - International Conference on Learning Representations, 2022-2024